lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 ![05-Fig 15](update-images/05_annotating-images_fig15.png)
 **Figure 15.** Navigating All Annotations and Relations in the **List** Panel

-You can click the source or target thumbnail in **List** panel to locate the annotation in the image.
+You can click the source or target thumbnail in the **List** panel to locate the annotation in the image.

 ![05-Fig 16](update-images/05_annotating-images_fig16.png)
 **Figure 16.** Locating the Annotation in the Image for the Source Entity in the Selected Relationship "close_to"